rDock/2006.2

 have been used in genetic programming model building for docking pose false

-option writes out the receptor coordinates in PSF/CRD format for use by
+positive removal.
+The -v option writes out the receptor coordinates in PSF/CRD format for use by

 the rDock Viewer (not documented here).
 Note that the